 Those with removable blending wands, in particular, can be cleaned without any trouble because they can be washed in a dishwasher, too.
 The simplest way to clean your blender is to swish it around in hot soapy water for a few seconds.

 However, you may want to clean it more thoroughly once in a while to get rid of dirt and a buildup of old food residue from your electric hand blender.

 - Remove the blender attachment.

 - Immerse the attachment in hot water for a few minutes to loosen the food particles.
-Do the same with all the attachments.
+Do the same with all the accessories.

-- Soak a soft cloth or sponge in a solution of regular dish soap and warm water and wring it out to get of excess water.
+- Soak a soft cloth or sponge in a solution of regular dish soap and warm water and wring it out to get off excess water.
 Wipe the attachment with this cloth and then rinse it with water.
-Clean all the attachments in the same way.
+Clean all the accessories in the same way.